poekb/chess-project/README.md

 Games are saved in PGN format with moves recorded in algebraic notation.
 Initial positions can be specified using FEN notation.

-## User Documentation

-### Using the Program
+## Using the program

-The application has a graphical interface that interacts with the user via mouse input.
+The application has a graphical interface that the user can interact with via mouse input.

 ### Chessboard

 Clicking on a square highlights it, showing possible moves for pieces in blue.
+The previous move is shown in green.
-Completed moves are shown in green, and a set of buttons below the board allows move retraction and navigation to the beginning or end of the game.
+A set of buttons below the board allows move retraction and navigation to the beginning or end of the game.

 ### Chess Bot